| Size | Price | Stock | Qty |

 Pylorus ligated male Wistar rats

-rat LD50 oral >2 gm/kg Proceedings of the International Symposium of the Princess Takamatsu Cancer Research Fund., 6(57), 1976
+Oral LD50 in rats >2 g/kg, Proceedings of the International Symposium of the Princess Takamatsu Cancer Research Foundation, 6(57), 1976

-Pepstatin A is a pentapeptide isolated from Streptomyces testaceus.
-It is a potent inhibitor of aspartyl proteases.
-It has a role as a bacterial metabolite and an EC 3.4.23.* (aspartic endopeptidase) inhibitor.
-It is a pentapeptide and a secondary carboxamide.
-It is a conjugate acid of a pepstatin A(1-).
+Pepstatin inhibitor A is a pentapeptide isolated from Streptomyces testaceus.
+It is a potent aspartic protease inhibitor.
+It is a bacterial metabolite and an EC 3.4.23 (aspartic endopeptidase) inhibitor.
+It is a pentapeptide and a secondary amide.
+It is the conjugate acid of pepsin inhibitor A(1-).

 C34H63N5O9